Bray (musician): Early life and education

-Career Beginnings, European Tours
+Career

+Career beginnings and early tours (2003–2013)

 Bray began writing songs in high school, inspired by the Oakland funk scene.

-In 2003, he released his first full length album, Independent Film.
-That same year, Bray saw further career growth after being asked to sing at an inauguration party for Arnold Schwarzenegger, who was campaigning to become governor of California.
+In 2003, he released his first album, Independent Film.
+That same year, he performed at an inauguration-related event for Arnold Schwarzenegger.

-In 2004, he was named runner up in a global online Song of the Year competition.

-In 2005, he was featured on the soundtrack of a San Francisco International LGBT Film Festival documentary, Blood, Sweat and Glitter.
-This was followed by his first international tour, which took place in France.
-Returning to the US, he and his band played for more than 50,000 people during the 2005 San Francisco Pride parade, opening for En Vogue.
+In 2004, he was named runner-up in a global online Song of the Year competition.
+In 2005, his work appeared on the soundtrack of the San Francisco International LGBT Film Festival documentary Blood, Sweat and Glitter.
+That year, he toured France and performed for over 50,000 people at the San Francisco Pride Parade, opening for En Vogue.

-In 2006, he performed at the "All-Star Tribute to San Francisco Music, Past and Future" at the Warfield Theatre, in San Francisco, California, alongside members of the Sex Pistols, The Doors, and Guns N' Roses.
-On July the 1st, Bray returned to France and performed at the Festival des Musiques d'ici et d'ailleurs in Chalons en Champagne for an audience of 7,000.
+In 2006, Bray performed at the Warfield Theatre in San Francisco at the “All-Star Tribute to San Francisco Music, Past and Future,” alongside members of the Sex Pistols, The Doors, Stone Temple Pilots, and Guns N' Roses.
+Later that year, he performed at the Festival des Musiques d’ici et d’ailleurs in Châlons-en-Champagne, France.

 His second album, Pins and Needles, was released in 2007.
-Two songs from the album, "Cocoon" and "Piece o' Cake", were used in the reality-television series Bad Girls Club.

-In 2008, Bray released the album Live in Germany, recorded at a concert in Schmölln, Germany.
+Songs from the album appeared on the television series Bad Girls Club.
+In 2008, he released Live in Germany, recorded at a concert in Schmölln.

-1n 2009, he released the album @mphibian, produced by Gary St. Clair.
-St. Clair’s credits include production and songwriting for vocal group All 4 One.
-Prince and the Revolution keyboardist Dr. Fink performs on the album as well.
+In 2009, Bray released @mphibian, produced by Gary St. Clair.
+The album included keyboard performances by Dr. Fink from Prince and the Revolution.

-In 2010, Bray was voted one of the top 100 unsigned artists in the nation by Music Connection magazine.
-That same year, Bray made his debut at the Castro Street Fair in San Francisco.

-In 2012, his video Long Gone reached over two million views on YouTube.
+In 2010, Music Connection magazine named Bray one of the top 100 unsigned artists in the United States.
+Bray later performed at the Castro Street Fair in San Francisco.
+Music videos for “Long Gone” (2012) and “Clone Me” (2013) each reached over one million views on YouTube.

-In 2013, his video, “Clone Me” reached more than one million views on YouTube.

-Shift to Theater Acting

-In April 2017, Bray produced and played the part of Lloyd Christmas in a stage adaptation of the “Dumb and Dumber.”

-Return to Music, Touring, SPC Show
+Music career and continued releases (2014–present)

-On October 5, 2018, Bray released his first album in five years, entitled “The Aliens Are Here.”

-In 2018 and 2019, he resumed touring in Europe (now under the name Bray & The Dens), culminating in a performance at the Noorderlicht Festival in Holland on Tuesday Nov 26, 2019.
+On October 5, 2018, Bray released The Aliens Are Here, his first album in five years and the first credited to Bray and The Dens.
+In 2018 and 2019, the group toured Europe and performed at the Noorderlicht Festival in the Netherlands.

-In 2020, Bray released the album “Stingray” with a streaming online performance, including costume changes and song commentary.
-This was followed by the single and video for “Wicked Game (Desert Mix,” a remake of Chris Isaak’s original, with Bray’s version featuring a string quartet.
+In 2020, Bray released Stingray with an online concert during the COVID-19 pandemic.
+The album was produced with Cam Perridge.
+He also released a one-off single “Wicked Game (Desert Mix),” a cover of the Chris Isaak song, featuring a string quartet.

-On Christmas day, 2020, Bray introduced a new project, indie punk duo Moth Tax, with the release of the EP, “Untitled,” along with a video for each of the four songs.
+In December 2020, Bray started Moth Tax, an indie punk and new-wave duo with Noelle Gurnari.
+The project released the EP Untitled on December 25, 2020.
+Later singles included “Worms” (2024) and “Trophies” (2025).

+On October 17, 2025, Bray released The Last Romantic under Bray and The Dens.
+The album included the single “Dive,” which has received over 250,000 views on YouTube.